cesquivias/cesquivias.github.io/_src/posts/2014-10-13-writing-a-language-in-truffle-part-1.md

 ```
 This version runs through the fibonacci numbers sequentially instead of blowing up exponentially.
 This is an example of [linear recursion](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2.1) vs [tree recursion](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2.2).
 You can read [SICP](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-11.html#%_sec_1.2) for more info on this.
 So how does our smarter algorithm perform:

-        truffler
+        mumbler
         --------------
         1346269
         ('computation-time: 8)
         total time: 169

 Wow.
 Now that's an improvement.
 The algorithm chosen has much more to do with speed than the language implementation.
-In it's current state, SimpleTruffler could be "good enough" for many small tasks and give you reasonable speed.
+In it's current state, SimpleMumbler could be "good enough" for many small tasks and give you reasonable speed.
 If you're writing a DSL to glue code written in other faster languages maybe a simple interpreter is all you need.
 But let's assume we're writing a general purpose language that needs faster function calls and numeric operations.

 Next Time
 =========

 We have a working language and we have some baseline numbers to see if Truffle improves on our dead-simple interpreter.
-Next time we'll actually start looking at Truffle and begin migrating SimpleTruffler over to it.
+Next time we'll actually start looking at Truffle and begin migrating SimpleMumbler over to it.
 Maybe along the way we'll add some more benchmarks to get a better picture of our language's speed.